Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Origin of Capacity Limits in WDM Optical Networks

-It follows that while intra-channel interference can be handled by signal processing, inter-channel interference ultimately limits the achievable rate of optical fiber networks.
-The current practice in fiber-optic communications is to send a linear sum of signals in time (\ie, a pulse train) and in frequency (\ie, WDM) in the form of \eqref{eq:wdm-signal}, both of which are not particularly well suited for the nonlinear fiber channel.
-Thus we identify ROADMs as the main culprit for capacity limitation in currently deployed optical fiber networks.
-A modification of these devices is needed so that the incoming signals are multiplexed in a nonlinear fashion, exciting non-interacting degrees-of-freedom of the NLS equation.
+In the previous section we argued that, while intra-channel interference can be handled by signal processing and coding, inter-channel interference ultimately limits the achievable rate of optical fiber networks.
+The current practice in fiber-optic communication is to send a linear sum of signals in time (\eg, a pulse train) and in frequency (\eg, WDM) in the form of \eqref{eq:wdm-signal}, the linear orthogonality of which is corrupted by the nonlinear fiber channel.
+This corresponds to modulating \emph{linear-algebraic modes} in the nonlinear channel (\eg, sending sinc functions).
+Thus we identify conventional linear multiplexing as a major culprit limiting the achievable rate of current approaches in optical fiber networks.
+A modification of add-drop multiplexers is needed so that the incoming signals are multiplexed in a nonlinear fashion, exciting non-interacting signal degrees-of-freedom under the NLS propagation.
+This corresponds to modulating appropriate \emph{nonlinear modes} supported by the channel (\eg, in the case of focusing regime, sending $N$-soliton functions).

-To illustrate the effect of inter-channel interference in the application of the WDM method to the nonlinear fiber channel, we have simulated transmission of 5 WDM channels over $2000$~km of standard single mode fiber with parameters from Table~\ref{tbl:fiberparam}.
-At the end of each span, a ROADM filters the central channel of interest (COI) at $40~\rm GHz$ bandwidth, and adds four independent side-band signals randomly from a common constellation.
+To illustrate the effect of the inter-channel interference in the application of the WDM method to the nonlinear fiber channel, we have simulated the transmission of 5 WDM channels over $2000$~km of standard single-mode fiber with parameters from Table~\ref{tbl:fiberparam}.
+At the end of each span, a ROADM filters the central channel of interest (COI) at $40~\rm GHz$ bandwidth, and adds four independent signals in neighboring bands, with symbols chosen uniformly from a common constellation.
 At the channel output, the COI is filtered and backpropagated according to the inverse NLS equation.
 Fig.~\ref{fig:interference} compares the input and output frequency-domain waveforms, after backpropagation of the COI.
 Fig.~\ref{fig:interference}(a) shows five random instances of the multiplexed signals; note that, because out-of-band signals are filtered and replaced at various points along the fiber, the out-of-band signals at the receiver are not related to the transmitted ones.
 Only the COI is backpropagated.
 Comparing Fig.~\ref{fig:interference}(c) with Fig.~\ref{fig:interference}(b), it can be seen that the nonlinear inter-channel interference is stronger at higher powers.